meteinam/meteinam/README.md

 ## EXPERIENCE
 - Press team member at Bilecik Seyh Edebali University (part-time)
 - Freelancer for developing, graphic design and video editing
+- UI Developer at ROBEFF Teknoloji(Turkey)
-- Intern at ROBEFF Technology
+- Intern at MİA Teknoloji (Turkey)

 ## CERTIFICATES
 - MCMUN'18 Delegate of Austria for ECOFIN